SalmonSlack/squish-plus/README.md

 - `D-Pad Right` - ✨ Toggle Preset Pose On/Off ✨ This button will toggle "Pose Mode," a mode that will lock your character in whichever animation and frame you selected earlier with the **Set Pose Preset** button.
 This is a way for you to more easily squish yourself in whichever pose you like!
 I'd like to expand on this feature in the future to make it easier to select the exact animation, frame, and angle you want to be squished in as well.

-- `Squish+ Mod Menu` - ✨ Modify Your Squishing Experience ✨ From the SM64 DX pause menu (Accessed with Pause -> Right-Bumper), you'll see a button labelled either `Squish+` or `Mod Menu`.
+- `Squish+ Mod Menu` - ✨ Modify Your Squishing Experience ✨ From the SM64 DX pause menu (Accessed with Pause -> Right-Bumper, Defaults are Spacebar -> Right Shift), you'll see a button labelled either `Squish+` or `Mod Menu`.
 Entering this menu will give you access to a bunch of customization options for the mod!

 Feel free to use additional mods in tandem with this one!
 However, I suggest sticking to level mods (such as the pre-installed Star Road mod), or [character mods](https://mods.sm64coopdx.com/mods/categories/custom-characters.4/) for the smoothest experience!
 I've only tested compatibility with a [small handful of behavior mods](#-compatible-mods).